 These projects aim to support the development, transfer, and implementation of innovative practices as well as the implementation of joint initiatives promoting cooperation, peer learning and exchanges of experience at European level.
-Results should be re-usable, transferable, up-scalable and, if possible, have a strong interdisciplinary dimension.
+Results developed within these partnerships should be re-usable, transferable, up scalable and, if possible, have a strong interdisciplinary dimension.

 What are the objectives of these projects?

 - Increasing quality in the work, activities and practices of organisations and institutions involved, opening up to new actors, not naturally included within one sector.

 Building capacity of organisations to work transnationally and across sectors;

 Addressing common needs and priorities in a given field;

 Enabling transformation and change (at individual, organisational or sectoral level), leading to improvements and new approaches, in proportion to the context of each organisation.

 Who can participate in the project?

 Any public or private organisation from an EU Member State or third country associated to the Programme* or third country not associated to the Programme** can participate in the project.
 Different participants are encouraged to take part in accordance with the set priorities and goals of the project.

 *Third countries associated to the Programme are Serbia, Norway, Iceland, Liechtenstein, North Macedonia, and Turkey.